maxfreyter/MySQLRestaurantAnalysis/README.md

 ## Project Overview

 In this project, I analyze the menu items and order details from a restaurant database.
 The goal is to uncover insights that can help improve menu offerings, pricing strategies, and understand customer ordering behavior.
+This will be done using MySQL and Tableau.

 ## Business Task

 The primary business task is to evaluate the restaurant's menu and order patterns to optimize both the menu and customer satisfaction.
-Specifically, we aim to:
+Specifically, I aim to do the following:

 1. **Analyze Menu Pricing:** Determine the range of prices for menu items, identify the most and least expensive items, and analyze pricing trends within different categories.